praneshp1org/firebase-integration-in-flutter-app/README.md

-# firebase integration in flutter app
+# Firebase Integration in flutter app

 Creating a template for login, log out, sign up, OTP verification, phone number authentication and various other features of Firebase in a flutter app.
+The user can log in with email, phone number, etc. The backend is Firebase.
+It saves the user login/logout details.
+CRUD operation is also performed.

 ## Getting Started